polymage-labs/mlirx/g3doc/HighPerfCodeGen.md

 } : (memref<2048x2048xf64>, memref<2048x2048xf64>, memref<2048x2048xf64>) -> (memref<2048x2048xf64>)
 ```

+Part II of this tutorial will demonstrate other code generation infrastructure,
+use cases, and show how the remaining gap here could be bridged.

+### Other questions

 There may be a few questions here.

 1. While the code was automatically generated, the transformation sequence was